hackup/Pi1541io/README.md

 ### Revision 3
 The third revision is still in the planning phase.
 Ideas currently being considered:
 * I2C connector for SSD1305 OLED displays.
-* Alternative power supply connector.
+* Alternative power supply connector with power switch.

 ### Revision 2